Is Wealthfront Legit?

 Fully-Paid Securities Lending Program: Not available.

-Individual Retirement Accounts: Roth, SEP, and Traditional IRAs can be opened at Wealthfront.
+Individual Retirement Accounts: Available for Roth, SEP, and Traditional IRAs.

-DRIP Service: Wealthfront’s automated accounts (but not brokerage accounts) reinvest dividends.
+DRIP Service: Available for automated accounts but not for brokerage accounts.

 Recommendations

-Small Accounts: Wealthfront’s robo and cash accounts are a great choice for small investors.
+Small Accounts: Wealthfront’s robo and cash accounts are good for small investors.

-Frequent Stock Trading: For active traders, Interactive Brokers is better because Wealthfront’s software is limited.
+Frequent Stock Trading: Interactive Brokers is a better option due to Wealthfront’s limited tools.

-Long-Term Investors & Retirement Savers: Wealthfront is a solid option, but Charles Schwab offers more features.
+Long-Term Investors & Retirement Savers: Wealthfront is decent, but Charles Schwab has more resources.

-Mutual Funds: Firstrade is a better choice for mutual funds.
+Mutual Funds: Charles Schwab is a better choice for mutual funds.

 Wealthfront Review Verdict